Cheerleader Ciara was devastated after a fall left her with multiple

 “At the last training session before Worlds, I actually achieved a

-round off backflip full twist and I achieved that on the last training
+round off backflip full twist, and I achieved that on the last training

-sessions so that was the biggest milestone.”
+session, so that was the biggest milestone.”

 Ciara could not have predicted her injuries.
 Having private health insurance